About this course

 You must study the following modules in year 5:

-The Student Assistantship is a four week clinical placement undertaken in the last six months of Final Year.
+The Student Assistantship is a six week clinical placement undertaken in the last six months of Final Year.
 It is a transitional bridge to prepare students for practicing as competent Foundation Doctors.
-The module will normally take the format of a 4...
+The module will normally take the format of a 6 ...

 Medicine (Final)

 This module provides the students with the opportunity to develop the knowledge, skills and attitudes which are necessary to practice in Medicine as a newly qualified doctor.
-This module builds on earlier Medicine attachments and the Acute Care and Ethics...
+This module builds on earlier learning throughout the programme.
+This module...

-The module is ‘nested’, running alongside clinical attachments in Medicine and Surgery, Primary Medical Care and SSU4.
-It provides students with the opportunity to translate the Duties of a Doctor into day to day clinical practice in a variety of settings...
+The module provides students with the opportunity to translate the GMC’s Good Medical Practice principles into day to day clinical practice in a variety of settings.
+This module focuses on the practitioner and professional skills, knowledge, understand...

 Primary Medical Care (Final)